osamunize/Insert-GTM-Snippet/readme.txt

 = Where do I get a GTM Container ID? =
 Create an account and container in Google Tag Manager and get it there.

+== Installating ==
+1.Insert GTM Snippet can be installed directly through your WordPress Plugins dashboard.
+2.Click “Add New” and Search for “Insert GTM Snippet” 3.Install and Activate